ClaireDons/BasalMeltCoupling/README.md

 ### Pre-requisites
 - Correct branch of EC-Earth or make your own changes
 - BISICLES compiled
+- BISICLES initialised set-up, either BEDMAP2 or BedMachine3.
+- Input files for freshwater calculation (see section 3)

 ### Download
 - Clone repository from github or if using BISICLES branch then the code will already be there.